 Disclosing classified information is a felony.
 There is currently no public interest exception or defense available even to a whistleblower whose disclosures reveal illegality far more serious than release of classified information.
-Pronouncements by the Department of Justice to escalate prosecutions of whistleblowers and threats to force journalists to reveal their sources or risk prison necessitate that both the whistleblower and the journalist should be exceedingly careful and aware of the risks involved.
+The Department of Justice's escalation of prosecutions of whistleblowers who have communicated with the press, its threats to force journalists to reveal their sources or risk prison, and its indictment of Julian Assange for what many consider to be traditional journalism practices, including receiving classified information and counseling sources on how to protect their identity and security, necessitate that both the whistleblower and the journalist should be exceedingly careful and aware of the risks involved

 A few key points about working with classified information are worth noting.
 First, under the statutory definition in the Intelligence Identities Protection Act, the information must be marked as classified or specifically designated as such orally to qualify as classified information.

 Second, whistleblowers are generally able to sanitize any classified knowledge by focusing on the consequences of the problem or pointing to relevant unclassified documents, so long as they do not disclose any classified information.
 Finally, under Executive Order 13556, agency "pseudo-classifications" such as "Controlled Unclassified Information," "Sensitive Security Information" or over 100 other agency secrecy categories do not restrict a whistleblower's right to disclose it publicly.
 On paper, liability requires explicit notice of classified information's status.
 In practice, however, the government often ignores those distinctions.
-For example, it sought 35 years incarceration of NSA whistleblower Thomas Drake for mere possession of unmarked documents that were classified after the fact.
+For example, it sought a 35-year sentence for NSA whistleblower Thomas Drake for mere possession of unmarked documents that were classified after the fact.